evanEldridge/boxtech-api-lab/README.md

 ## Use Case Example

-A customs brokerage or freight logistics company (like **Geo.
-S. Bush & Co.**) could use this tool to:
+A customs brokerage or freight logistics company could use this tool to:

 - Validate that container weights and dimensions meet port requirements
 - Generate internal reports about container usage over time